Parable of the Renegades [BETA Version]

 “Sure,” Davis agreed.
 “What kind of tea are you drinking?”

-"Milk Tea," Rea answered, smiling.
-"Unlike you two, I have no problems."
+“Milk Tea,” Rhea answered, drawing a trace of a smile.
+“Unlike you two, I have no problems.”

 She continued to drink her tea at a luxurious rate, while the two boys in front of her grimaced and took short breaks after every sip.